kinode-dao/kinode-book/src/install.md

 # Installation

-This section will teach you how to get the NectarOS core software, required to run a live node.
+This section will teach you how to get the Kinode OS core software, required to run a live node.
 After acquiring the software, you can learn how to run it and [Join the Network](./login.md).
-However, if you are just interested in starting development as fast as possible, start with [My First Nectar Application](./my_first_app/chapter_1.md).
+However, if you are just interested in starting development as fast as possible, start with [My First Kinode Application](./my_first_app/chapter_1.md).

 ## Download Binary

 The recommended method for most users is to use a precompiled binary.
-If you want to make edits to the Nectar core software, see [Build From Source](#build-from-source).
+If you want to make edits to the Kinode core software, see [Build From Source](#build-from-source).

-First, get the software itself by downloading a [precompiled release binary](https://github.com/uqbar-dao/nectar/releases).
+First, get the software itself by downloading a [precompiled release binary](https://github.com/uqbar-dao/kinode/releases).
 Choose the correct binary for your particular computer architecture and OS.
 Extract the `.zip` file and the binary is inside.